-- Faculty field liaisons connect with agency-level field instructors and their students three times during the course of the field experience. - Ideally, at least one of these should be an in-person visit\; the others can be conducted by Zoom. - Non-metro students who are located more than 1 1⁄2 hour-drive from Augsburg will have all visits via Zoom. - This is an opportunity to review the learning agenda and discuss students' learning goals as well as ongoing progress.
+- Field faculty meet with agency-level field instructors and their students three times during the course of the field experience. - Ideally, at least one of these should be an in-person visit; the others can be conducted by Zoom. - Non-metro students will have all visits via Zoom. - Goals of Field Visits: discuss student learning goals and progress; address any concerns; provide feedback; coordinate support; nuts and bolts questions